Topology of $3$-manifolds with uniformly positive scalar curvature: Introduction

 \begin{rem}{\bf{(a)}} For example, $\mathbb{R}^1\times \s^2$ and $\mathbb{R}^3$ are both the infinite connected sums of $3$-spheres (see Section 2.2).

 {\bf{(b)}} When $G$ is a finite tree, it is the usual definition of the connected sum.

 {\bf{(c)}} When $G$ is a finite graph, we could transform the graph into a tree at the expense of adding some factors $\s^1\times \s^2$ (see Figure \ref{loops}).
 Generally, for a fixed $3$-manifold $M$, the graph $G$ is not uniquely associated with $M$.
-It is worth-mentioning that $\s^1\times \s^2$ is a connected sum of $\s^3$ with itself.
+It is worth mentioning that $\s^1\times \s^2$ is a connected sum of $\s^3$ with itself.

 \end{rem}